What is it?

 Field trips, projects and employability opportunities

 We often invite contemporary artists to work with our students.
-In 2018/19 several visiting artists worked with our students in practical workshops and many ex students visited to discuss current degree courses or their line of employment.
+Visiting artists work with our students in practical workshops and many ex students visited to discuss current degree courses or their line of employment.
 Annually we attend the UCAS, “Design your Future” event in Manchester.
-In 2018/19 visits have included Edinburgh, Liverpool, Falmouth and Verona.
+Visits have included Edinburgh, Liverpool, Falmouth and Verona.
 Strong links are continuing to develop with several universities including Blackpool & The Fylde College, Falmouth and Manchester through portfolio review sessions, workshops, talks and tours.
 Students also have the opportunity enter various art competitions, live briefs, community art ventures, enterprise activities and have exhibited their artwork in house and externally at several locations including The Mall Gallery London, The Hounds Hill Shopping Centre, Blackpool Tower and Booths Gallery Lytham.

 Where does it lead?